Alimlk97/Neural-Networks/README.md

 2- Various Neural Network Activation functions and their plots are shown in the 0_Activation_Functions.ipynb file.

-3- A simple case of Multi-Layer Perceptron (MPL) using Sigmoid and Pureline Activation functions has been implemented.
+3- A simple case of Multi-Layer Perceptron (MLP) using Sigmoid and Pureline Activation functions has been implemented.

 4- ... (possibly classificiation)